Implement Stack with Queue, Implement Queue with Stack

 and s2

-to enqueue an element, simply push the element into s1
+to add an element to the queue, just push the element onto s1

 .
 For example, if you push

-three elements, 1, 2, and 3, the underlying structure will be as follows:
+three elements 1, 2, and 3, the stacks look like this:

-to view the front element of the queue?
-Logically, the front element should be 1, but in s1
+to see the front element of the queue?
+The front of the queue should be 1, but in s1

-, 1 is at the bottom of the stack.
+, the number 1 is at the bottom.
 This is where s2

 class MyQueue {